rubinius/rubinius-website-archive/_posts/2013-06-22-concurrent-garbage-collection.markdown

 We could have solved this basically in two ways, one would be to just use a single bit as the scanned state.
-This would work fine, but it would make updating the header with this bit more expensive in certain concurrent scenario's, where we would end up doing a compare and swap operation twice instead of once.
+This would work fine, but it would make updating the header with this bit more expensive in certain concurrent scenarios, where we would end up doing a compare and swap operation twice instead of once.

 Therefore we opted for merging it with the mark bits.
 This means that